 Can I apply for Emeritus status if I am certified as an AOCN®, AOCNS®, or CPON®?

 Yes.
 Emeritus status is available for all ONCC certifications.
+Emeritus status may only be obtained once you are no longer practicing nursing.

 Accreditation-related

-Why is ONCC discontinuing accreditation of AOCN®, AOCNS®, and CPON® certification?
+Is ONCC discontinuing accreditation of AOCN®, AOCNS®, and CPON® certification?

 Who previously accredited the AOCN®, AOCNS®, and CPON® certifications?